TATSUKI23/TATSUKI23.github.io/index.md

 <div style="text-align: center">

-###  Hello and welcome to My blog about progress of my programming study.
+<h3>Hello and welcome to My blog about progress of my programming study.<h3>
 </div>